gsingh-0-0-1/PRASSE/README.md

 For more detailed descriptions, please contact me - it would take a while to explain the entire algorithm here, and I’m not sure I’d be able to do a decent job in a written paragraph :).

-There is also a test feedforward convolutional network included.
-This uses the principles of a neural network and convolution to analyze images.
-Currently, it has detected all pulsars fed into it, giving it a true-positive rate of 100%, and from testing, it has a false positive rate of around 4.6% - about the same as the first algorithm.
-However, it does work a bit slower than the first algorithm, at around 1 plot a second.
-This will likely go obsolete and be replaced by a model constructed with TensorFlow in the future, as this was mainly an experiment
-I did to test a theory I had.

 To get large amounts of data to test this on, either contact me, use the included getplots.py script.
 Run it like this:

 python getplots.py [start dataset] [number of datasets] [directory to download to] [fft/singlepulse]